 Richmond Secondary Teaching Schools Alliance: School Direct Programme

 All of the RTSA schools have experience of teacher training and are already supporting School Direct trainees.
 To train teachers bring many advantages to a school and we fully embrace the energy, drive and enthusiasm they bring.
-School Direct vacancies for 2018-19 are available at Waldegrave School, Orleans Park School, Christ’s School, Hampton High, Twickenham School, Richmond Park Academy and St Richard Reynolds Catholic College.
+School Direct (unsalaried) vacancies for 2019-20 are available at Waldegrave School, Orleans Park School, Christ’s School, Hampton High, Twickenham School, Richmond Park Academy and St Richard Reynolds Catholic College.